L400-RTI/Training-material/modules/04 - Ingestion.md

 When ingesting data to the Eventhouse using the Eventstream service, the connectors (as discusses in Module 2) will have to be set up and read/accept the data from the sources.

 The only way to manipulate data at ingestion time is through the Eventstream.
 The other two methods is a 1:1 copy from source to destination.

-(**VP**:  What about Update Policy?
-That's the most common data manipulation at ingestion time)
+Even though the Update Policy is also a thing, this changing the data after the inital ingestion and not AT ingestion.

 The Eventstream has two methods of handing over data to the destination.
 Either through a **pull** method or through a **push** method.